thiagomata/prime-numbers/README.md

 # prime-numbers

-A smalll study about prime numbers
+A small study about prime numbers using different approaches and programming languages.